What is the Isle of Man Probate Office?

 If as an applicant you make an application, or as an asset holder you inform an administrator/executor that you require them to obtain a Grant of Representation, and later (even before the Grant has issued) you discover that a Grant is not actually needed, it is very important that you appreciate that the Court will only issue a refund in exceptional circumstances and a failure to confirm with the administrator and/or asset holder that Probate is not necessary is unlikely to be considered exceptional circumstances.

-As an Executor (named in the Will), an administrator or a person representing one of the aforementioned individuals, as a minimum you should ask yourself the following questions:
+As an Executor (named in the Will), an administrator or a person representing one of the aforementioned individuals, you should ask yourself the following questions:

 Have you read very carefully our general guidance notes and notes in relation to filling in our form?
 Members of staff in the Probate area of the Court are prohibited from giving advice that could be construed as being legal in nature and as such are limited to only giving general guidance in relation to making an application.